Teen Drivers Now Using Graduated Driver’s License

 According to the National Highway Traffic Safety Administration, no one state has implemented all of the elements of what they consider to be a complete graduated driver’s license program.
 Still, the versions of the program that exist are making a positive impact in terms of driver safety among young drivers.

 Teen Driver Safety

 Looking for more ways to help keep your teen driver safe?
-Compare.com has some helpful tips and resources to help restore your peace of mind.
+Check out our article on teen driving safety.